-Despite the arrival of the newer DJI Mini 3 Pro, the DJI Air 2S remains our favorite all-round drone for most people.
-While its name suggests that it's only an incremental upgrade to the older Mavic Air 2, there are a lot of upgrades in this for all kinds of drone pilots – including, most importantly, a 1-inch sensor that's been packed inside an impressively compact drone.
+Despite the arrival of the smaller DJI Mini 3 Pro, the DJI Air 2S remains one of the best all-round drones you can buy.
+While its name suggests an incremental upgrade from the older Mavic Air 2, there are a lot of upgrades in the Air 2S for all kinds of drone pilots – including, most importantly, a 1-inch sensor that's been packed inside an impressively compact drone.

-Another feature being hyped by DJI is the Air 2S' digital zoom, which starts at 4x with 4K at 30fps video and goes up to 8x zoom with 1080p at 30fps.
-This feature may not sound all that exciting from the outset, but with the laws that govern how close to people drones can safely fly (no closer than 50m, in most cases), it allows you to get close while maintaining that safe distance.
+Still, the Air 2S is packed with useful features that can help negate any drone law restrictions.
+For example, there's digital zoom, which starts at 4x with 4K at 30fps video and goes up to 8x zoom with 1080p at 30fps.
+This feature may not sound all that exciting, but with the laws that govern how close to people drones can safely fly (no closer than 50m, in most cases), it allows you to get close while maintaining that safe distance.
 For professional drone pilots, this could be an extremely useful feature, and for enthusiasts it will open the door to more creative stills and videos.

-Image quality overall is excellent, and the noise levels at high ISO settings are much better than those from the Mavic Pro 2.
+Image quality is also excellent overall, and the noise levels at high ISO settings are much better than those from the Mavic Pro 2.
 However, images are slightly softer at the edges and the aperture is fixed at f/2.8, so the only way to control exposure during video recording is with the use of ND filters.

-Still, just like the Mavic Air 2 Fly More Bundle, the Air 2S Fly More Bundle also includes four ND filters, so we'd recommend going for that if you can.
-Overall, we think the Air 2S is the best drone for most people, thanks to its combination of a large 1in sensor and compact, travel-friendly dimensions.
-It isn't quite as small as the DJI Mini 3 Pro, which is also a superb drone, but we think it edges it for now.
+Just like the Mavic Air 2 Fly More Bundle, the Air 2S Fly More Bundle also includes four ND filters, so we'd recommend going for that if you can.
+Overall, we think the Air 2S is still one of the best drones you can buy, thanks to its combination of a large 1in sensor and compact, travel-friendly dimensions.
+It isn't quite as small as the DJI Mini 3 Pro, which is also a superb drone.
+But if you're into aerial footage, it's one of the best video cameras you can buy now.
 Read on for our full DJI Air 2S review.